two-people-fighting-martial-arts-pexels

 La fille s’est brossé les cheveux.
 (The girl brushed her hair.)

-As with avoir, there are specific uses and rules for être.
-For example, when être is used to talk about one’s profession, no article precedes the following noun.
+There are specific uses and rules for être.
+For example, when être is used to talk about one’s profession, no article precedes the following noun:

 Il est avocat.
 (He is a lawyer.)